lordmulder/MParallel/README.md

 ## `--no-jobctrl`

-Do *not* add new sub-processes to job object.
+Do **not** add new sub-processes to job object.
 By default, MParallel adds all new sub-processes to a *Job Object*, which makes sure that all sub-processes will die immediately when the MParallel process is terminated.
 If this option is set, sub-processes are *not* added to the Job Object and may continue running after the MParallel was terminated.

+## `--no-boost`

+Do **not** apply priority boost to MParallel process.
+By default, the MParallel process will run with somewhat higher priority than the sub-processes.
+Also the system timer precision will be improved.
+This does *not* aim to give the MParallel process more CPU time (it needs *very few* CPU time anyway!), but to improve the delays in process creation and termination.

 ## `--discard-output`